LivelyKernel/lively.next/README.md

 ---

+> [!CAUTION]
+>
-Please note, that these instructions currently are not recommended for openly deploying `lively.next` in the web!
+> Please note, that these instructions currently are not recommended for openly deploying `lively.next` in the web!

 > [!IMPORTANT]
 >